USU-Analytics-Solution-Center/Bruno.jl/paper/paper.md

 Another key feature of Bruno is that it has the ability to produce a distribution of maximum loss that could result from a trading or hedging strategy.
 This information is valuable to financial practitioners and market makers as it helps quantify the risk of a potential strategy before putting the strategy into place.
 Bruno also allows for comparison of different trading and hedging strategies.
 Creation of these distributions is facilitated by Bruno’s data generating processes.
 These processes include non-parametric methods, such as the stationary bootstrap [@politis1994stationary] with automatic block-length selection [@politis2004automatic][@patton2009correction] as well as parametric methods, such as log diffusion.

 Bruno was designed to be used by finance professionals and academics alike.
 Financial analysis of trading and hedging strategies can be intensive.
 This package is designed to make this type of investigation more straightforward and accessible.
 Many other software packages can calculate derivative prices, simulate hedging, and generate data.
-For example in the Julia programing language, FinancialDerivatives.jl [@financialderivativesjl], FinancialMonteCarlo.jl [@financialmontecarlojl], and Strategems.jl [@strategemsjl] are packages that are used for derivative asset pricing, data simulation, and strategy testing, respectively.
+For example, in the Julia programing language, FinancialDerivatives.jl [@financialderivativesjl], FinancialMonteCarlo.jl [@financialmontecarlojl], and Strategems.jl [@strategemsjl] are packages that are used for derivative asset pricing, data simulation, and strategy testing, respectively.
 However, none of these packages have been compiled in a manner that allows for integrated analysis.
 Each of the listed packages performs one part of the process independently and must be assembled by the programmer.
 Bruno on the other hand is novel because it provides a replacement for these independent packages with a fully integrated set of tools for derivatives analysis designed to work in a unified manner.
 Bruno was recently used in a conference publication[@pound_2022], with several other publications nearing completion.

 # Example usage

 ## Defining a strategy
 Here we demonstrate how to define and use a trading strategy for testing.
-In this example, a strategy is defined where a derivative asset and its underlying stock is bought every Friday (The code shows how to buy every five days not every firday IDK what you'd want to change to bring these two inline.) and held until the end of the month.
+In this example, a strategy is defined where a derivative asset and its underlying stock is bought every Friday (assuming a 5-day trading week) and held until the end of the month.
 The `buy` and `sell` functions are provided by Bruno to make defining a strategy easier.

 ```julia
 using Bruno